MXMF55/Canaima/Readme.md

 # Wavetable-Developer-Kit

-Mobile Phones Soundbanks for BASSMIDI
+Mobile Phones Soundbanks for Shakra

 Here you can get all for make mobile SF2 and build of s30